BbekShr/Coding_exercise/2. SQL queries/Readme.md

-What are the top 5 brands by receipts scanned for most recent month?
+**What are the top 5 brands by receipts scanned for most recent month?
+How does the ranking of the top 5 brands by receipts scanned for the recent month compare to the ranking for the previous month?**
-How does the ranking of the top 5 brands by receipts scanned for the recent month compare to the ranking for the previous month?
+- There are no top brands in March since no data is available for that month, and the ranking of the top 5 brands for February only includes Viva as the single listed brand.
+The ranking has significantly decreased in the most recent month (March), likely due to the absence of data.

 ![Top Brand query](../assets/Top_brands.png)